Hole in the Wall (American game show): Game play

 The rules for the Double and Triple walls are the same, but points are now awarded based on how many players clear each wall, meaning that it is no longer required for every member to clear a group wall.
-In the normal rounds, ten points are usually given for each player who manage to clear the wall.
-In the speed round, however, the points are doubled.
+Each person who gets through the hole and matches the shape earns 10 points.
+In the Speed round, the points are doubled.
+Round 2 always had some variant with the wall.